tylerprehl/top-memory-card/README.md

 - ??? (will include as soon as I know the answer)

 ### To Do:
-- resolve double render issue (development only occasionally causes a pokemon to render twice)
 - implement card click handling
 - implement score tracking
 - classic Pokemon font could be really cool